BhaskerSriHarsha/KNN-from-scratch/README.md

 # KNN-from-scratch
-Implementing KNN from scratch in Python
+Implementing K-Nearest Neighbors from scratch in Python

+This is just for practice.